-As the election approaches, one of the small questions people have about Hillary Clinton potentially becoming president is simple.
-If she wins, what do we call Bill Clinton?
+One of the small questions people had during the 2016 election about Hillary Clinton potentially becoming president was simple.
+If she won, what would we have called Bill Clinton?

 Traditionally, former presidents are still honored with the title “Mr. President.”
-Obviously this is less than ideal if the former president is married to and spends a significant time around someone who is the current president (if Hillary is elected).
+Obviously this is less than ideal if the former president is married to and spends a significant time around someone who is the current president.

 If we look to state governments, governors’ husbands often go by “The First Gentleman.”